MeltStudio/config-loader/README.md

 yarn example:run
 ```
 ### Usage with CLI
-When using our package with cli, is important have the cli attribute must be set to true.
+When using our package with cli, it is important to have the cli attribute set to true.
 This will allow values to be sent when running the package from the command line.
 ```typescript
 import path from "path";